Worried About Your Kid Getting Roofied? A Solution for Drink Tampering

 Chris Jensen, a dad from Ontario, Canada, lived that nightmare with his son.

 Three years ago, Jensen’s strapping 21-year-old football quarterback son was at a bar to have drinks and dinner with four of his female friends.
-It was a busy night, and the bar was crowded.
+It was a busy night, and patrons crowded the bar.
 Jensen’s son and his friends left their table several times to get drinks, use the rest room and to dance.
 “At one point during the evening of dancing and getting drinks, my son began to feel ill.
 He left the table to head to the rest room,” says Jensen.
 “As he descended the stairs to the men’s room, he suddenly felt worse.
 The next thing he knew, he woke up at the hospital the next day.”

 Keeping Drinks Safe From Drink Tampering